flutter/website/src/docs/codelabs/extended-flex-widget.md

 #### Example: Aligning text
 {:.no_toc}
 {{site.alert.secondary}}
-  The following example displays "Hey!" three times in one row, but at different font sizes and in different colors.
+  The following example displays "Hey!" three times, but at different font sizes and in different colors.
   `Row` specifies the `crossAxisAlignment` and `textBaseline` properties.

-  As mentioned previously, to align `Text` widgets along their character baselines, set the `textBaseline` property to `TextBaseline.alphabetic`.

   **1.** Click the **Run** button.